-- The Intel Xeon processor X7460-based server produced 52.1 percent better performance per watt than the Intel Xeon processor X7350-based server with redundant power supplies active at the optimal number of CSUs (see Figure 1). - The Intel Xeon processor X7460-based server delivered 39.8 percent more performance running vConsolidate with the optimum number of CSUs than the Intel Xeon processor X7350-based server (see Figure 2).
+- The Intel Xeon processor X7460-based server delivered 44.3 percent more performance running vConsolidate with the optimum number of CSUs than the AMD Opteron processor 8360 SE-based server, 105.1 percent more performance than the Intel Xeon processor X5470-based server, and 39.8 percent more performance than the Intel Xeon processor X7350-based server (see Figure 1). - The Intel Xeon processor X7460-based server produced 37.7 percent better performance per watt with the optimal number of CSUs than the AMD Opteron processor 8360 SE-based server, 31.4 percent more performance per watt than the Intel Xeon processor X5470-based server, and 52.5 percent more performance per watt than the Intel Xeon processor X7350-based server. (see Figure 2).